Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

-Our methodology corrects distortions in the DMSC by editing vertex values to fix incorrect gradient pairings introduced by compression-induced errors.
-We design an iterative workflow to compute vertex-wise edits during compression, as illustrated in Figure~\ref{fig:workflow}.
-The workflow alternates between two main loops: \textbf{critical cells loops} (C-oops): correct false critical cells, preserving extrema (T1) and saddles (T2–T5). \textbf{separatrices loops (S-loops):} correct false separatrices, preserving saddle-extrema connectivity (T3) and geometric separatrices (T4, T5).
+Our methodology corrects distortions in DMSC by editing vertex values to fix incorrect gradient pairings introduced by compression.
+We design an iterative workflow to compute vertex-wise edits during compression, as shown in Figure~\ref{fig:workflow}.
+The workflow alternates between two main loops: \textbf{critical cells loops} (C-loops): correct false critical cells, preserving extrema and saddles (T1, T2–T4). \textbf{separatrices loops (S-loops):} correct false separatrices, preserving saddle-extrema connectivity (T3) and geometric separatrices (T4).

 The key insight is that modifying vertex values directly alters the extended function values of higher-dimensional cells (edges, triangles, tetrahedra) through Equation~\eqref{equation:discrete_value}.
-Since gradient pairings depend entirely on these relative extended function values, adjusting vertex values enables us to recover correct pairings and preserve the DMSC structure. \updated{For a better understanding of our methodology, we summarize the pairing rules derived from the approach proposed by Shivashankar et al.\cite{SN12}, after using Equation\eqref{equation:discrete_value} to extend function value to higher-dimensional cells: } \textbf{vertex $i$} is paired if there exists at least one adjacent vertex $j$ such that $f_i > f_j$, and it pairs with the edge $ij$ where $f_j$ is minimal among all such $j$; \textbf{edge $ij$} is paired if either (1) it has been paired by a vertex, and (2) there exists a triangle $ijk$ such that $\min(f_i, f_j) > f_k$, in this case, the edge pairs with the triangle $ijk$ where $f_k$ is minimal among all such $k$; \textbf{triangle $ijk$} is paired if either (1) it is paired with an edge, and (2) there exists a \textbf{tetrahedron} $ijkl$ such that $\min(f_i, f_j, f_k) > f_l$, in this case, the triangle pairs with the tetrahedron $ijkl$ where $f_l$ is minimal among all such $l$.
+Since gradient pairings depend entirely on the extended function values, adjusting vertex values enables us to recover the correct pairings and preserve DMSC.
+For a better understanding of our methodology, we summarize the pairing rules derived from the approach proposed by Shivashankar et al.~\cite{SN12} after function extension by using Equation~\eqref{equation:discrete_value}: \textbf{vertex $i$} is paired if there exists at least one adjacent vertex $j$ such that $f_i > f_j$, and it pairs with the edge $ij$ where $f_j$ is minimal among all such $j$; \textbf{edge $ij$} is paired if either (1) it has been paired by a vertex, or (2) there exists a triangle $ijk$ such that $\min(f_i, f_j) > f_k$, in this case, the edge pairs with the triangle $ijk$ where $f_k$ is minimal among all such $k$; \textbf{triangle $ijk$} is paired if either (1) it is paired with an edge, or (2) there exists a \textbf{tetrahedron} $ijkl$ such that $\min(f_i, f_j, f_k) > f_l$, in this case, the triangle pairs with the tetrahedron $ijkl$ where $f_l$ is minimal among all such $l$.